 Creating analog black and white prints in the darkroom is the great passion of our founder Marc Stache, which ultimately led to the launch of Edition Argentum.

-Your images are therefore developed exclusively by the boss himself, who is happy to use his many years of experience to achieve the best possible results.
+Therefore, your photos are developed exclusively by the boss himself, who gladly uses his many years of experience to achieve the best possible results.

 Photo paper used

-The prices quoted are based on Ilford Multigrade Classic silver gelatin baryta paper.
-Other paper types, such as Ilford Multigrade Warmtone, Foma, or Bergger, are also available upon request.
+The prices quoted are based on the use of Ilford Multigrade Classic silver gelatin baryta paper.
+Other paper types, such as Ilford Multigrade Warmtone, Foma, or Bergger, are available upon request.

-Since paper prices vary greatly, please contact us for a personalized quote.
+Since paper prices vary considerably, please contact us for a personalized quote.

 Prints from negatives

-If you only have digital image data, it is possible to first expose it on black and white negative film.
+If you only have digital image data, it is possible to first expose it onto black and white negative film.

 Processing time

-This can vary greatly depending on the order situation and quantity.
+This may vary depending on order volume and quantity.
+Please inquire beforehand for time-critical orders.

-- Order and pay for the creation of the images here through our shop.
+- Order and pay for the creation of the images here via our shop.

-- Please send the negatives for processing to the following address:
+- Please send the negatives to the following address for processing:

 Edition Argentum, Marc Stache, Erdersche Str.
 26, 32689 Kalletal